 St. Kate’s Fashion Design and Fashion Merchandising Advisory Committee ensures that our highly-ranked fashion programs are relevant and align with industry trends.
 In fact, this committee — made up of fashion leaders and lovers — is regularly invited to speak in classes.

 You’ll graduate with three portfolios to share with future employers: a department portfolio, a student portfolio, and an e-portfolio — essential to marketing yourself in this age of information.

-When pursuing a degree in apparel design, you'll gain a strong foundation in textile science, garment construction, fashion history, and sustainable design, as well as a global perspective on dress.
-With an apparel design degree, you can work as a:
+When pursuing a degree in fashion design, you'll gain a strong foundation in textile science, garment construction, fashion history, and sustainable design, as well as a global perspective on dress.
+With a fashion design degree, you can work as a: